-Albeit the most beautiful buildings in the world may not always be the reason you travel to the other side of the world – we, too, sometimes value beaches, performing arts and exotic food experiences even more -, you must acknowledge that beautiful architecture for sure is inviting.
+Even though sightseeing the most beautiful buildings in the world may not be the first reason why you travel to the other side of the globe, you must acknowledge that stunning architecture is for sure exciting.

 What makes a building beautiful?